 This carne guisada recipe is great if you want something homemade and authentic but quite effortless.
 A few minutes of hands-on time is needed to get everything going, but most of the time is spent letting the stew simmer away.

 - It’s a one pot dish.
-Like our cheeseburger casserole, everything gets assembled in one pot.
+Like our oxtail stew, everything gets assembled in one pot.
 This makes cleanup a breeze!

 - The meat is tender and juicy.
 Similar to arrachera, the hearty cuts of beef simmer until they are melt-in-your-mouth tender.